|

 -

-Nagler's, but not important, sharpness quite good but suffers a bit on SCT f/10 at edges (similar to
+like in other Nagler's, but not important, sharpness quite good but suffers

-22 mm Nagler type IV), almost no pincushion, kidney bean, no slide up/down eyecup but instadjust eyeguard, ideal for fast scopes due to exit pupil,
+kidney bean, no slide up/down eyecup but instadjust eyeguard, ideal for fast scopes due to exit pupil,

 heavy eyepiece.
-Can be selected over the 35 mm Panoptic from Tele-Vue for contrast and
+Can be selected over the 35 mm Panoptic from Tele Vue for contrast and

 AFOV but 31 mm is heavier and bulkier.
 Its adds.power will help resolving DSO on fast